 - Please view all of our dental care products.

-- Please visit our Holistic Healthcare Library to learn more about dental health care.
+- Please visit our Holistic Healthcare Library to learn more about Dental Health Care for Your Pet.

 "Many subtle health issues can be caught early by vigilant guardians who groom their pets regularly; such as fleas, ticks, and abnormal lumps or bumps on or under the skin."

 Regular combing and brushing is a must for many breeds of dogs and cats.
 Brushing is fine for short-coated animals, but for the overly-furred, only a comb or sturdy metal-toothed slicker brush will get down to the skin and pull out the dead hair.
 It is especially important to be vigilant about grooming during the spring and fall shedding seasons.

 Longhaired cats are more prone to hairballs, and often become matted, especially behind the ears and around the tummy and hind end.
 Longhaired dogs are also victims of matting.
 Mats start out as small tangles but can rapidly grow to monumental proportions; and as they do, they tighten up and pull on the skin.
 This is uncomfortable because it pulls when the animal moves, and can't feel too good when they lay down.
 Even worse, mats can eventually tear the skin, causing an open wound that may become infected.
 In extreme cases, the wound will attract flies, which lay their eggs there, which hatch into maggots.